Audio-WestlakeU/ATST-SED/README.md

 | [12, 12, 24, 24] | 125 | 5 | \ | 0.570 |0.805 |
 | [4, 4, 8, 8] | 250 | 10 | 6 | 0.579 | 0.811 |

-As shown in the table, if you cannot use the default batch sizes, please make sure that they are in a proper level.
+As shown in the table, if you cannot afford the default batch sizes, please make sure that they are in a proper level.
 Or, we recommend you to use `accm_grad` hyperparameter in the `stage2.yaml` to enlarge the batch sizes.
 However, using `accm_grad` would also decay the model performances, due to its influcences to the batch norm layer of the CNN model.
 Comparing with the reported results, you might get a poorer result from 56%~58% in PSDS1 (using last ckpt for validation).

 # Citation